purcell/emacs.d/README.md

 * Emacs 23 or greater (note that Emacs 24 is required for some functionality, and will likely become the minimum required version some time soon.)
+* To make the most of the programming language-specific support in this config, further programs will likely be required, particularly those that [flycheck](https://github.com/flycheck/flycheck) uses to provide on-the-fly syntax checking.

 ## Installation